-Accelerating the use of BIM in New Zealand
+Our purpose - Accelerating the use of BIM in New Zealand.

-Because it is key to achieving this significant increase, accelerating the use of BIM in the construction process has become a priority.
+Because it is key to achieving significant increase in productivity, accelerating the use of BIM in the construction process has become a priority.
 It is vital that industry, clients and government begin to take advantage of its many benefits – especially during this time of high construction demand.
 New Zealanders need more affordable, quality buildings and infrastructure, now and in the future.